FREE Shipping to Continental USA

 Not Convinced?

-Common Red-eyed Tree Frog Reptichip Questions
+Common Red-eyed Tree Frog ReptiChip Questions

 ReptiChip provides an ideal environment for your red-eyed tree frog by balancing cleanliness, comfort, and humidity.
 It's excellent for moisture retention, which is crucial for the well-being of many reptiles and amphibians.
 The substrate is also low in sodium and potassium, reducing the risk of mineral buildup that could harm your red-eyed tree frog.